EPCCed/eidf-docs/docs/storage/overview.md

 ### GPU local

 The GPU Service persistent volumes are only accessible from the GPU Service.
-Work is in progress for these to be provisioned by the Shared Storage (CephFS).
+We are working on provisioning these with the CephFS Shared Storage instead.

-See more general details about the GPU service [here](../services/gpuservice/index.md).
+See more details about the GPU service [here](../services/gpuservice/index.md).

 ### Ultra2 local